🧬

 Common inquiries about the breed

-Yes, they are high-energy dogs that require significant physical activity and mental stimulation to prevent destructive behavior.
+They require significant daily exercise and mental stimulation to prevent boredom.

 Are they easy to train?